liquidapps-io/docs/docs/developers/vaccounts-getting-started.md

 cleos -u $DSP_ENDPOINT push action $KYLIN_TEST_ACCOUNT xvinit "[\"$CHAIN_ID\"]" -p $KYLIN_TEST_ACCOUNT
 ```

 Then you can begin registering accounts.
-You will need to do this in a nodejs environment using the [`dapp-client-lib`](https://www.npmjs.com/package/@liquidapps/dapp-client).
+You will need to do this either in a nodejs environment using the [`dapp-client-lib`](https://www.npmjs.com/package/@liquidapps/dapp-client), or you can use the `zeus vaccounts push-action`.
 [Here is an example of using the lib to register an account.](https://github.com/liquidapps-io/zeus-sdk/blob/master/boxes/groups/services/vaccounts-dapp-service/client/examples/push_register_liquid_account.ts).

+*All payloads must include a key value pair with `"vaccount":"vaccountname"` or the transaction will fail*.
+This is so the `dapp-client` can fetch the nonce associated with the LiquidAccount.

+#### dapp-client

 ```bash
 npm install -g @liquidapps/dapp-client